 Investment cast is also called the “lost wax casting”.
-Investment cast is usually refers to the fusible materials made of appearance, the appearance is coated on the surface of a plurality of layers of refractory materials made of shell, then melted fusible materials discharged out of the shell, so as to obtain no parting surface mold, after high temperature baking it can fill sand to cast.
+It is usually refers to the fusible materials made of appearance.
+The appearance is coated on the surface of a plurality of layers of refractory materials made of shell.
+Furthermore then melted fusible materials discharged out of the shell.
+Consequently to obtain no parting surface mold, after high temperature baking it can fill sand to cast.

 Available investment cast for alloy production are carbon steel, alloy steel, heat-resistant alloy, stainless steel, precision alloy, magnetic alloy, bearing alloy, copper alloy, aluminum alloy, titanium alloy, ductile iron, etc.

 The shape of the investment cast is more complex, generally the minimum hole diameter can be 0.5 mm, the minimum wall thickness is 0.3 mm.

 In production some individual parts can be designed directly to be integral part by changing the structure manufactured by investment casting.
 The process can save time and decrease the consumption of metal and make the parts structure more reasonable.

 The weight of the investment castings are from a few grams to 10 kilograms, generally not more than 25 kg.
 More trouble in production if it is too heavy for investment casting.
 And also not easy to control.
 Meanwhile the material is more expensive.
 So it is suitable for the production of parts which are complex shape, high accuracy, or some small parts which are hard to machining, such as turbine engine blades, etc.

 The size accuracy of investment castings is higher, generally up to CT4-6 (sand casting is CT10 ~ 13, die casting for CT5 ~ 7).

 At first the biggest advantage of investment casting is high dimensional accuracy and surface finish.
 So it can reduce machining work, just left a little machining allowance.
 Therefore, it can save processing time, machining equipment and greatly save metal materials.